tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-code.md

 When using [C3.js](http://c3js.org/), I first met the concept of "You have a csv that doesn't look exactly the way we want our data?
 Nope nope nope, we won't read that."
 Meaning, my beloved csv got a strange side look from C3.
 Which then decided that it was unreadable.

 Next, [D4.js](http://visible.io/index.html).
 I tried.
 I tried for almost an hour.
 I failed.
 My console in Chrome wasn't showing any errors.
 I googled.
 Nothing.
 I gave up.
 That was the point where I learned that its crucial for programming languages to be documented well in the web to be usable.
+*Edit*: [Mark Dagett](https://twitter.com/heavysixer), the creator of D4, published [a way to build that chart with D4](https://twitter.com/heavysixer/status/732738257365110784).

 [NVD3.js](http://nvD3.org/index.html) was better documented, and certainly more used than D4.
 NV3D.js too can only work with a very rigid data structure.
 But here, some [help on the web](http://bl.ocks.org/phil-pedruco/7243857) let me read my CSV and produced a scatterplot.
 So half of my code was concerned with reading the data, but the other half looked like that: